-EXPERIENCE (cont'd) Teaching Associate, Department of Economics, University of Minnesota 1970 - 1972 Graduate Teaching: Microeconomic Theory (Selected by James M. Henderson as his TA) Undergraduate Teaching - Principles of Microeconomics CURRENT RESEARCH Current research activities involve: (1) The impact of moderate disabilities in children on education and occupation decisions.
-(2) The impact on the demand for labor economists and the misallocation of resources caused by counterfeit goods in the market.
-(3) The value of economic science in tort litigation.
+EXPERIENCE (cont'd) Teaching Associate, Department of Economics, University of Minnesota 1970 - 1972 Graduate Teaching: Microeconomic Theory (Selected by James M. Henderson as his TA) Undergraduate Teaching - Principles of Microeconomics Teaching Assistant, Department of Economics, University of Minnesota 1969 - 1970 Undergraduate Teaching: Principles of Microeconomics ONGOING RESEARCH Current research activities involve: (1) The impact of moderate disabilities in children on education and occupation decisions.
+(2) The age-specific and lifetime cost of caring for children born with cerebral palsy.
+(3) The economics of the home healthcare industry and consumer-directed care.
 (4) The determinants and effects of the changing wage structure, specifically, the characteristics of workers that relate to inequality of earnings and, therefore, earnings growth.
 Determinants include the relative demand/supply of tasks, occupations and skill/education.
-Effects of changing wage structure is evaluated within a general equilibrium context using U.S. input-output table with human capital substituted for traditional labor input.
-OTHER ACTIVITIES (1) As point person for LAI's corporate associateship with the NBER, interface with the president of that organization regarding potential research projects.
-(2) Coordinate LAI's support of and activities with the Global Income Dynamics project at the University of Minnesota.
-(3) Coordinate LAI's activities with the Labor Studies Group's annual machine learning contest at the University.
-PROFESSIONAL ASSOCIATIONS American Economic Association Society of Labor Economists National Structured Settlement Trade Association American Law and Economics Association
+Effects of changing wage structures are evaluated within a general equilibrium context using domestic and international input-output tables with human capital substituted for traditional labor input.
+OTHER ACTIVITIES (1) As point person for LAI's corporate associateship with the NBER, interface with the president of that organization regarding research projects and their application.
+(2) Coordinate LAI's support of and activities with the University of Minnesota's Economic Big Data Institute's (MEBDI) Global Repository of Income Dynamics (GRID), an international database of micro administrative data for the study of income inequality and dynamics.
+(3) Coordinate LAI's activities with the Labor Studies Group's annual machine learning contest at the University of Minnesota and the University of Chicago.
+PROFESSIONAL ASSOCIATIONS American Economic Association Society of Labor Economists National Structured Settlement Trade Association American Law and Economics Association Econometric Society National Association of Home Care and Hospice